rkimmi/freshandfruity.gallery-draft/README.md

 *git add .* to add all changes, or *git add filename* to add only changes to a specific file,

-*git commit -m 'message about changes',
+*git commit -m 'message about changes'*,

 *git push origin branchname*.